Dream of a second home? Consider buying with friends.

 Current soaring real estate prices might have you wondering if you’ll ever be able to afford that vacation place in the Caribbean that was in your five-year plan, or that weekend getaway Upstate you’ve always talked about.
 You might consider pushing off your goals of second home ownership to yet another undefined, far-off date, resigning yourself to hours of flipping through AirBnb every time you put PTO on the calendar.
 Meanwhile, remote work makes the prospect of living in another location (or even another country) for part of the year that much more enticing—while rising interest rates and lack of inventory make it that much more difficult to take advantage of the freedom to roam.

 Vacation homes might feel like a luxury now reserved only for the 1%.
 But second home ownership isn’t as unaffordable as you might think.
-It just takes a little creativity…and a few of your closest friends.
+It just takes a little creativity…and a few of your closest friends or family.

 Faced with mounting housing costs, some millennial buyers are taking inspiration from the sharing economy to make it happen: they’re buying vacation homes with their friends or family as a way to enjoy the benefits